Dimch11/Portfolio/README.md

 </details>

 ## Harry stories
+\[I responsible for part of this project. e.g. sky, localization, bag fixing, language menu etc.]

 Faritales with text, sound and voice

 Video - https://youtu.be/BqakXeKmies